dgraph-io/dgraph-docs/content/enterprise-features/change-data-capture.md

     Schema updates will not available over CDC at this moment.
 We are working on fixing this.
 We will update the timelines for that later.

 Important: This is an enterprise feature.

+# DRAFTY: FROM SLACK:

+Anand:
+Need some inputs on CDC (I am doing a comparison with Neptune).
+Do we support any other channel apart from Kafka?
+Can CDC be retrieved by a REST API?
+Is the stream created synchronously with Transactions?
+If yes, what kind of perf degradation happens (slight , lots )?
+Can we switch CDC off and on?
+What happens if Kafka is down?
+Do we store CDC that can be retrieved later?
+If yes, do we purge this?
+cc: @Aman Bansal

+Aman Bansal
+Let me answer one by one
+We support only kafka and file based sink.
+File based are meant for testing and auditing purposes.
+CDC cannot be retrieved via rest apis
+No streams are independent of txns
+No you cannot switch on or off.
+Cdc are contolled via flags hence restarts are required If kafka is down, cdc will be halted, raft logs will grow, once kafka comes up online, client will try to send all the pending events.
+Therefore we retry till the client comes up online.
+No perf degrade as such for shorter periods.
+But raft will grow and can have delays in applying proposal if kept like that for long.
+-->